-- With private APN this is not functional. - If the same IP address is recorded in your canonic name as dynamically assigned address, it means that the operator is using NAT or firewall. - Verify NAT using ping to the static server address. - Verify Firewall accessing remotely to the router's Web interface. - The operator may not provide the address of DNS server and without DNS server's adress it is impossible to connect to the dyndns.org server.
-There will be these messages in the system log: - DynDNS daemon started - Error resolving hostname: no such file or directory - Connect to DynDNS server failed
+- With private APN this is not functional. - If the same IP address is recorded in your canonic name as a dynamically assigned address, it means that the operator is using NAT or a firewall. - Verify NAT using ping to the static server address. - Verify a Firewall by accessing remotely to the router's Web interface. - The operator may not provide the address of DNS server and without DNS server's address it is impossible to connect to the dyndns.org server.
+The following messages will be shown in the system log: - DynDNS daemon started - Error resolving hostname: no such file or directory - Connect to DynDNS server failed